Australian Centre for Robotic Vision

 The Australian Centre for Robotic Vision, formerly Australian Research Council Centre of Excellence for Robotic Vision or ARC Centre of Excellence for Robotic Vision, is an unincorporated collaborative venture with funding of over seven years to pursue a research agenda tackling the critical and complex challenge of applying robotics in the real world.

 The centre won the 2017 Amazon Robotics Challenge with their robot Cartman.

+The centre was officially shut down in 2021 after 7 years of operation.

 History

 The centre was funded in 2014 by the Australian Research Council (ARC), to conduct research in robotic vision and to increase research capacity, train researchers and to engage with the wider community to help people learn about robotics, vision and coding.

 A former collaborator was Data61 (previously known as NICTA or National ICT Australia Ltd).

 Research organisations

 The centre is made up of an interdisciplinary team from four Australian universities: